Help Docs

 Configuring SNMP traps

-Please follow the below steps to configure your device to send SNMP traps to Site24x7 On-Premise Poller.
+Configure your device to send SNMP traps to the Site24x7 On-Premise Poller.
 This can be done in your device either by using a GUI or CLI.
+You can also test if your On-Premise Poller is receiving these traps.

 Adding trap processors